-The scavenger hunt framework is often used along with other narrative structures to leave additional story parts for the player to find.
+The scavenger hunt framework, which I proposed, is often used along with other narrative structures to leave additional story parts for the player to find.
 These discoveries enrich the game world, provide backstory or reveal secrets that enhance the game story and player experience.

 Common uses include story exploration games, and in conjunction with other types of games.

 - Gone Home is a story-based exploration game where the player explores their family house and pieces together what happened.

 - Other games of different genres like Diablo 3 and The Witness hide story elements in notes, audio files or cutscenes for players to chance upon.